Odd Ways Your Menstrual Cycle Changes You

 When estrogen drops, this can mimic symptoms of yeast infections and urinary tract infections with itching and vaginal dryness.

 If you experience this every month, what you’re feeling is probably the changes in your vaginal pH.
-If it is accompanied with discomfort or odor, talk to your doctor.
+If it is accompanied by discomfort or odor, talk to your doctor.

 Have Questions About Your Menstrual Cycle PMS?
 Call Rosh MFM in NYC

-You can count on the extensive experience of the doctors at Rosh Maternal & Fetal Medicine to identify the cause and effectively treat extreme PMS symptoms that change you during your menstrual cycle.
+You can count on the extensive experience of the doctors at Rosh Maternal & Fetal Medicine to identify the cause and effectively treat extreme PMS symptoms that change you during your menstrual cycle, especially with your luteal phase mood changes.
 If you have any questions about your menstrual periods, call their office in the Midtown East area of New York City, or schedule an appointment online.